 “The WFH Hemophilia Organisation Twinning Committee met recently to review the programme and consider reports received from twins around the world.
 This year, I am delighted to inform you that your Twinning has stood out from an impressive pool of candidates.
 The committee voted, and it was agreed to present the 2006 Hemophilia Organisation Twin of the Year Award to BOSNIA & HERZEGOVINA – IRELAND.
 We were all impressed by the scope of the activities undertaken in 2006 through your twinning partnership, particularly your lobbying efforts for HTC recognition and increased factor supply, your diversified fundraising activities, the recruitment of new volunteers, and the organisation of the first haemophilia symposium in Bosnia.
 The award will officially be presented at the Awards Ceremony of the WFH World Congress in Istanbul, Turkey.
 We hope that this recognition and appreciation will encourage you to carry on your efforts within the haemophilia community.
 Please accept our congratulations, and pass on our thanks to the many members of your team who support this important activity.”

-- We supplied H.A.B.H. with information to assist the National Tender for the purchase of factor concentrates and therefore assisted H.A.B.H. in getting and maintaining observer status with the solidarity fund who carry out the tenders.
+- We have supplied H.A.B.H. with information to assist the National Tender for the purchase of factor concentrates and therefore assisted H.A.B.H. in getting and maintaining observer status with the solidarity fund who carry out the tenders.

-- We provided product donations.
+- We have provided product donations.

-- We assisted H.A.B.H. in the development of their organisational capacity.
+- We have assisted H.A.B.H. in the development of their organisational capacity.
 Despite the fact that a lot of the burden still falls on the President and the Board of the H.A.B.H., their ability to organise events effectively is admirable.

 - Training was provided on Action Planning in 2005 and Advocacy in 2006.

-- Training in Physiotherapy and hydrotherapy sessions were organised with a visit by Emma Sherlock, Physiotherapist, St. James’s Hospital.
+- Training in physiotherapy and hydrotherapy sessions were organised with a visit by Emma Sherlock, Physiotherapist, St. James\’s Hospital.

 - Several Bosnian children benefited from a visit to Barretstown Castle camp.